chrismeyers/trumppet/README.md

 # trumppet
 trumppet periodically retrieves tweets from Donald Trump ([@realDonaldTrump](https://twitter.com/realDonaldTrump)) and stores the data in a MongoDB database.
-Analysis is then performed on this data.
+Linguistic analysis is then performed on this data.

 ## Usage
 This project is comprised of three components: trumppet-client, trumppet-server,